 Our services involving minimally invasive surgeries include robotic prostatectomy, laparoscopic kidney stone treatment, laparoscopic and robotic kidney surgery, laparoscopic/robotic urologic oncology and reconstruction, minimally invasive techniques involving different kind of lasers to relieve symptoms related to prostate enlargement.

-Simone Crivellaro, M.D., Assistant Professor in Minimally Invasive Urology and the Director of Urology Robotic Training, coordinates this program.
+Simone Crivellaro, M.D., Associate Professor in Minimally Invasive Urology and the Director of Urology Robotic Training, coordinates this program.

 Single Port Robot Assisted Device